Mudslinger (bull): Background

 Mudslinger was born in 1997 and raised on the Rockin P Ranch in Ardmore, Oklahoma, owned by D&H Cattle Company.
 D&H Cattle Company is owned and operated by Dillon Page and his son, H.D.
 Page.
 They are one of the largest stock contractors in the bucking bull business.
-They run their bulls in both the PBR and the Professional Rodeo Cowboys Association (PRCA) circuits.
+They run their bulls in both the PBR and Professional Rodeo Cowboys Association (PRCA) circuits.
 They can claim a few world champions.
 Mudslinger was a Brangus cross.
 He was a dark brown brindle.
 He weighed 1580 lb.
 He had large horns that pointed upwards diagonally.

 Mudslinger can claim all Page cows for his breeding.
 His paternal grandsire was Super Dave.
 His maternal grandsire was Broke Back V. At that time, it was not common to name the maternal side.
 His sire was Page 01, and his dam was Page 590-228.
 His maternal granddam and paternal granddam are referred to as "Page Breeding."